-The Office of Sustainability offers unpaid student internship opportunities each academic year beginning with the Fall semester in August.
-Internships are open to students who have sophomore, junior, or senior standing at the beginning of the academic year.
+The Office of Sustainability offers paid student employment opportunities each academic year beginning with the Fall semester in August.
+Positions are open to students who have sophomore, junior, or senior standing at the beginning of the academic year.

-Students from any academic discipline interested in or passionate about sustainability and want to make a difference by applying their talents, training, and skills in ways that will support Auburn University in its move toward sustainability are encouraged to apply.
+Students from any academic discipline interested that want to make a difference by applying their talents, training, and skills in ways that will support Auburn University in its move toward sustainability are encouraged to apply.

-Office of Sustainability interns have the opportunity to work on a range of individual and team projects.
+Office of Sustainability student staff have the opportunity to work on a range of individual and team projects.
 As such, we look for self-motivated, team-oriented, and collaborative individuals who are capable of independent work.
-Our expectation is that our interns will commit to volunteering 10 hours per week while classes are in session.
+Our expectation is that our student staff will commit to 10 hours per week while classes are in session.

-We issue a call for applications in March, and make final decisions for the next academic year by the end of April.
+We issue a call for applications each February, and make final decisions for the next academic year by the end of March.
 Announcements for applications are made via our newsletter, website, This Week at AU, and social media.